mnadeem/ZookeeperRunner/README.md

 ## Zookeeper Runner ##

-After downloading the zip file copy your zookeeper related jar files and log4j.properties file [RUNNER_HOME]/lib based on your environment start the appropriate script, you are done.
+After downloading the zip file, copy your zookeeper related jar files, and log4j.properties file to [RUNNER_HOME]/lib, based on your environment start the appropriate script, you are done.

 Zookeeper Runner is based on [Java Service Wrapper][jswId]
-![Java Service Wrapper][jswImageId]

 ### FEATURES ###